-- Are the proposed budget and staffing levels adequate to carry out the proposed research? - Is the budget reasonable and appropriate for the scope?
+- Are the proposed budget and staffing levels adequate to carry out the proposed research? - If multiple research thrusts are proposed, is the balance of proposed efforts reasonable and well-matched to the proposed research goals? - Is the budget reasonable and appropriate for the scope?